Maps & Guides

 Download a Cape Flats map

 The Blaauwberg region is one of the fastest-growing areas in the Western Cape and is the gateway to the Cape West Coast.
-The area encompasses 48km of sandy white beaches, and is best known for its spectacular views of Table Mountain across Table Bay.
+The area encompasses 48km of sandy white beaches, and is best known for its spectacular views of Table Mountain across Table Bay and ideal kite-surfing conditions due to the strong winds.
 Blaauwberg Coast is made up of Paarden Island, Milnerton, Woodbridge Island, Sunset Beach, West Beach, Table View, Bloubergstrand and Melkbosstrand.

 Download a Blaauwberg map